 San Francisco Newsletter: February 2021

 Welcome to the February issue of our new recurring monthly newsletter for SEIU 1021 members in San Francisco.
-You can read our January issue here, or keep reading below to see recaps of the big fights our members have taken on in the last month.
+You can read our most recent issue here, or keep reading below to see recaps of the big fights our members have taken on in the last month.

 You’ll also find updates on ongoing campaigns around the city and stories celebrating some of our union’s most recent victories.

 If you have a workplace issue you or your colleagues are dealing with and you’d like help and support from our union, don’t forget that in addition to reaching out to your steward or labor representative, you can also contact the SEIU 1021 Member Resource Center at 1-877-687-1021.